nereusx/st/README.md

 * Move-mode: serveral
 * More icons added
-* Added config file (~/.strc) with the following keys rows, cols, alpha, border, font the syntax is the same as the config.h
+* Added config file (~/.strc) with the following keys rows, cols, alpha, border, font.
+	The syntax is the same as the config.h

 example:
 ```